NokNokMLS/BigDoorWyamBlog/input/posts/2019-06-30-the-digest-june-30th-2019.md

 ---
 **_Today the Shops are OPEN_**

-**Poland vetoes Clean Air/ Warsaw - Ghetto Fight/ Krakow - AOC for Auschwitz?/ Lodz - First Festival/ Tri-City - Summer Solstice/ Wroclaw - Scare'dy Cats/ Human Rights Threats / More Sport/ Soviet Drunk Tank and more...( and check out What's Up in Poland FB Group)**
+**"I saw a little man in an orange robe burst into flames" It's getting hotter people !!/ Warsaw - IKEA LGBTQ/ Krakow - Euro Games Win/ Poznan - Baltic Body Mystery/ Tri-City - Swimming Tragedies/ Wroclaw - Traming it/ The Quiet Economy/ Volleyball progress/ Kurier movie review, some thoughts on US soldiers in Poland and more**

 [**If you enjoy The Digest please support and Like us on Facebook, posted every Sunday at 10 am and share to your favourite FB groups now.**](https://www.facebook.com/bigdoor24/)